 Link to info about international dealers for Clean Run

 (These are not affiliate links.
-I never receive a kickback for products I mention here, and I don’t do solicited or sponsored reviews.)
+I don’t receive a percentage for products I mention here.)

 The Lotus Ball can be pulled apart by the dog or by the trainer.
 We did it both ways in my little training plan.

 The toy is perfect for conditioning.
 If you always fill it with food before the dog opens it, there will be a one to one correspondence between the Velcro ripping sound and the goodie.
 The sound becomes a perfect predictor of good stuff.
 In setting up the plan, I saw my job mainly as controlling the distance so I didn’t start right up close to Zani’s ears.
 I also took the normal precautions so as not to accidentally reverse the relationship.
 I didn’t want my messing around with the food to predict an unpleasant sound instead of the proper association of sound predicting food.

 Note: In the movie I show most, but not all the steps we took.
 I was unable to film a few repetitions I did in other parts of the house.